aws-samples/serverless-test-samples/typescript-test-samples/schema-and-contract-testing/README.md

 Consider the following example.
 In a schema test, changing the format of an `address` field from a full address to a street address only and then adding new event fields like `country`, `city`, `state` and `postcode` would not produce a failure.
 These schema changes would be considered to be backward compatible, since the changes only add new elements.
 In contrast, a consumer test expecting a full address in the `address` field would fail and notify us that this change is actually not backward compatible.

-There are other ways to implement contract testing.
-One other common way is through the use of test doubles.
+There are other common strategies for implementing contract testing.
+One strategy is to establish test doubles.
 Test doubles are resources that replace production objects for testing purposes.
-The contract tests run on the consumer side and expect that calls to your test doubles return the same results as calls to the production application.
+The contract tests with test doubles run on the consumer side and expect that calls to the doubles return the same results as calls to the production application.
 Review the [Pact.io documentation](https://docs.pact.io/) for examples of this approach.

 ### Limitations

-There is upfront effort required on consumer side to write tests and on-going maintenance efforts.
-However once written, the tests are reusable.
-It takes longer to roll out schema changes and increases collaboration overhead to resolve breaking changes.
+Writing tests and performing on-going maintenance requires a degree of additional effort.
+However once written, schema changes can be done more efficiently and with less effort to prevent and resolve breaking changes.

-Customers can be selective in using contract testing for critical applications where cost of breaking changes is much higher than the additional work of extra tests and collaboration.
-For applications with lax SLA, not in critical path, they can trade off strong guarantee in favour of lower overhead by using only schema testing.
+You may choose to be selective in deciding where to implement contract testing.
+Start by identifying critical applications where the cost of breaking changes is highest.
+Applications with greater tolerances for failure may choose to rely on schema testing only.

 ---